andreshere00/Splitter_MR/docs/examples.md

 ## Read a basic document and chunk it with a Recursive Character Splitter

 We will use as an example the first chapter of the book "El ingenioso hidalgo Don Quijote de La Mancha".
-The text of reference can be extracted from the [GitHub project](https://github.com/andreshere00/Splitter_MR), in the directory `data/text_1.txt`.
+The text of reference can be extracted from the [GitHub project](https://github.com/andreshere00/Splitter_MR).

 ### 1. Read the text using a Reader component.